ITU-BDSA23-GROUP7/Chirp/docs/report.md

 ## License

-We have chosen the MIT Licence for our application.
+We have chosen the MIT License for our application.

 ## LLMs, ChatGPT, CoPilot, and others

 Through the project, we have used LLM's occasionally.
-Most of all we used ChatGPT to help us understand different new libraries or architechtures that we needed to use.
+Most of all we used ChatGPT to help us understand different new libraries or architectures that we needed to use.
 ChatGPT was occasionally used to help us debug our code.
-It rarely had a direct influence on what we wrote, and has been co authored whenever this occured.
+It rarely had a direct influence on what we wrote, and has been co authored whenever this occurred.

 We used CoPilot once to speed up a task, but has never really used it for anything helpful.
 CoPilot was co authored as well.